jazzband/django-oauth-toolkit/docs/tutorial/tutorial_03.rst

         '...',
     )

-You can use `django.contrib.auth.backends.ModelBackend` along with the OAuth2 backend, but pay attention to the order in which Django processes authentication backends.
+You will likely use the `django.contrib.auth.backends.ModelBackend` along with the OAuth2 backend (or you might not be able to log in into the admin), only pay attention to the order in which Django processes authentication backends.

 If you put the OAuth2 backend *after* the AuthenticationMiddleware and `request.user` is valid, the backend will do nothing; if `request.user` is the Anonymous user it will try to authenticate